Sustainability certifications are labels that show a product, service, or company meets certain environmental, social, or non-toxic standards.

 Relates to: Environmental philanthropy

-Requirements: Businesses must annually donate 1% of total sales to approved environmental organizations.
+What are the Requirements: Businesses must annually donate 1% of total sales to approved environmental organizations.
 They must submit proof of revenue and donation receipts each year to maintain certification.

-Description: 1% for the Planet is a global network connecting businesses committed to environmental giving.
+What does it mean: 1% for the Planet is a global network connecting businesses committed to environmental giving.
 Members pledge 1% of annual sales to vetted environmental nonprofits, supporting initiatives in climate, food, land, pollution, water, and wildlife.

 There are now over 3,000 1% for the Planet members who have raised more than $250,000,000 for worthy causes to date.